maubuz/2W6-Notes/docs/wk12/javascript_quirks.md

 #### Exercise 3

-Write a JavaScript program which compute, the average marks of the  following students Then, this average is used to determine the corresponding letter grade of the whole class.
+Write a JavaScript program which computes the average mark of the class.
+Then use the class average to determine the corresponding letter grade of the whole class.

 | **Student Name** | **Marks** |
 | ---------------- | --------- |